rsapping2/my-website/src/content/blog/networking-post-jobloss-101.md

 - Reddit can be hit or miss, but subs like r/devops, r/cscareerquestions, and r/linuxadmin can be helpful for advice, referrals, or building informal connections.

 10. Slack or Discord Communities
 - You can join engineering communities on Slack like the Kubernetes Slack, Platform Engineering Slack, or HashiCorp Community.
 These aren’t job boards, but they’re filled with experienced engineers who share advice and sometimes opportunities.
-To find communities of intersted, you can search on Linkedin or through Google.
+To find communities of interested, you can search on Linkedin or through Google.

 11. Events
 - Local meetups, hackathons, and conferences (like DevOpsDays or KubeCon) are excellent opportunities to network in person.
 Once you've built some online connections, attending events can deepen relationships and open new doors.
 You can find these events through your network, LinkedIn, or by just Googling local tech meetups in your area.